spookylukey/django-views-the-right-way/source/dependency-injection.rst

 mentioned, and it also complains about us setting instance variables outside of ``__init__`` — a complaint which has some solid reasons, and is essentially recommending that we don't structure our code like this.

+When I had completed this refactoring, which in the end completely removed my custom CBV base class, I confess I had a little twinge of sadness — my final code seemed just a little bit… *plain*.
+I had fewer OOP hierarchies and clever tricks to feel smug about.
+But this is misplaced sadness.
+If you are into smugness-driven development, nothing can beat the feeling you get when you come back to some code 3 months or 3 years later and find it's so straightforward to work with that after doing ``git praise`` you feel the need to give yourself a little hug.